Asymmetric Encryption or Digital Signature: Which One Do You Need?

 Also Read: Digital Signature vs Digital Certificate

-They made it possible to verify that the data has not been changed over time and that it comes from the stated source and therefore introduced a level of credibility and responsibility in digital communications.
+They made it possible to verify that the data has not been changed over time and that it comes from the stated source and, therefore, introduced a level of credibility and responsibility in digital communications.

 Here’s how they work: